Yield Optimizer Stack Adapt

 Hall Center for the Arts

-Howard College’s Hall Center provides theater and dance productions to the Big Spring community, as well as hosts films, lectures, art exhibits, town hall meetings, and other community and cultural events.
-A cool addition is “the Iste,” a labyrinth on the south side of the building designed to encourage walking meditation and relieve stress.
+Howard College's Hall Center for the Arts serves as a cultural hub for the Big Spring community, hosting theater and dance productions, films, lectures, art exhibits, town hall meetings, concerts, and other community events.
+A unique feature is The Iste, a labyrinth on the south side of the building designed to encourage walking meditation and promote relaxation.

 1001 Birdwell Lane